ebzzry/ebzzry.github.io/src/en/quotes.md

 the years.

+- A common man marvels at uncommon things; a wise man marvels at the commonplace.<br>—Confucius

 - The aspects you are willing to ignore are more important than the aspects you are willing to accept.<br>—Erik Naggum